tekeuange23/restqapi/docs/steps-catalog.md

 ```
 <a name="module_Then..greaterThan"></a>
 ### Then the response body at {string} should be greater than {int}
-Verify if a specific value from the response body is greater than an expected value
+Verify if a specific value from the response body is greater than the expected value

 **Category**: Sort Numeric
 **Example**